 BC’s Registry Services has introduced new requirements for the wording of special resolutions housing co-ops typically use to amend their Rules.
-These new requirements are in place now and must be followed.
+These new requirements must be followed.

 A special resolution is required to amend a co-op’s Rules or Occupancy Agreement.
 The Occupancy Agreement is almost always attached to the Rules as Schedule A. Under the Cooperative Association Act (section 18) the Rules have the legal force of a signed contract between the co-op and each member.
 So, adopting the Occupancy Agreement as a schedule to the Rules gives it the same legal weight as a contract signed by the co-op and individually by each member.
 In that way, it functions in much the same way as a lease between a landlord and a tenant.

-The Registry will now require special resolutions amending co-op Rules to omit any reference to the Occupancy Agreement, and to avoid attaching the complete Occupancy Agreement to the text of the special resolution.
+The Registry will now require special resolutions amending co-op Rules to omit any reference to the Occupancy Agreement.
+It also requires that co-ops avoid attaching the complete Occupancy Agreement to the text of the special resolution.